-When straying rates are low and the difference in trait optima are correspondingly high, we might assume that extinction of the dominant population would result in relatively faster recovery.
+When straying rates are low (<ca. 0.10) and the difference in trait optima are correspondingly high (theta values?), we might assume that extinction of the dominant population would result in relatively faster recovery.
 This would be a logical assumption because the mean trait value of the subordinate population would be skewed towards that of the dominant (larger) population, such that recruitment at the disturbed site should be high and the population should recovery more quickly.
 Our results show, however, that this assumption is wrong: although the mean trait value of the subordinate population is skewed towards the optimum of the dominant population, when the latter is wiped out and the rate of straying is low, there is enough time and isolation for the subordinate trait mean to shift towards its own optimum, and away from that of the recovering dominant population (figure [fig:inertia]).
 This selective inertia occurs until the dominant population grows large enough that the evolving subordinate phenotype is overwhelmed by incoming strays, shifting it back to its pre-disturbance (subordinate) state.
 This effect can lead to much longer recovery times for the dominant population.
 Importantly, if the rate of straying is below a threshold value, it can also result in a state-switch, wherein increased isolation permits the subordinate population to escape the selective pull of the dominant population, leading to a switching in which population is in the dominant/subordinate state.
 This threshold value of m, below which this behavior occurs, is marked by the asterisk in figure [fig:mtheta], and holds for both constant and density dependent straying (figure [fig:mthetamvm]).